Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: WML CIS in -free graphs

-For every pair of distinct indices $i, \ell \in [t]$ with $i < \ell$ and colour $c$, the set $Y_{i, c, \ell}$ referenced in condition (Sets $Y$) is a set of at most two vertices in $X_i$ coloured $c$.
-As detailed in condition (Sets $Z$), the set $Z_{i, c}$ is our guess of a set of at most $r$ vertices in $X_j$ coloured $c$.
-Though both $Y_{i, c, \ell}$ and $Z_{i,c}$ are subsets of vertices in $X_i$ coloured $c$, they play different roles: in Lemma \ref{lem:solwithallinC} we show that for every $\ell \in [t]$ with $\ell < i$ there is a set of at most two vertices coloured $c$ in $X_i$ that have a specific property relating to the set $X_{\ell}$.

-If there are fewer than $r$ vertices coloured $c$ in $X_i$, we will assume later on that $Z_{i, c}$ is the set of all vertices coloured $c$ in $X_i$.
+For every pair of distinct indices $i, \ell \in [t]$ with $i < \ell$ and every colour $c$, the set $Y_{i, c, \ell}$ referenced in condition (Sets $Y$) is a set of at most two vertices in $C$ coloured $c$ that are contained in $X_i$.
+As detailed in condition (Sets $Z$), the set $Z_{i, c}$ is our guess of a set of at most $r$ vertices from $X_i$ that are coloured $c$ in $C$.
+The purpose of the sets $Y_{i, c, \ell}$ and $Z_{\ell, c}$ is to provide enough information about the vertices in $X_i \cap C$ and $X_\ell \cap C$ which receive colour $c$ to be able to independently pick the remaining vertices of colour $c$ in $X_i \cap C$ and $X_\ell \cap C$.
+If there are fewer than $r$ vertices coloured $c$ in $X_i$, we will assume later on that $Z_{i, c}$ is the set of \emph{all} vertices in $C$ coloured $c$ that are contained in $X_i$.
 Condition (Small $Z$) ensures that the rest of our guess is consistent with this assumption.

-To ensure our guesses ultimately result in a proper colouring of $C$, condition (Disjoint) guarantees that we guess at most one colour per vertex and condition (Colour) guarantees that each of our guessed colour classes is an independent set.
+To ensure our guesses ultimately result in a proper $L$-colouring of $C$, condition (Disjoint) guarantees that we guess at most one colour per vertex and condition (Colour) guarantees that each of our guessed colour classes is an independent set.